Is Blogging Dead? 9 Top Bloggers Share Their Thoughts

 Branding itself as a content destination for “cool young girls,” Obsessee lives exclusively on Facebook, Tumblr, Instagram, and Snapchat- that’s it, no URL to be found here.
 Instead of publishing onto a website-in addition to social like the majority of blogs and brands do-Obsessee is taking a new approach and delivering exclusive content in the only places their younger demographic looks.

-This might seem to signal an evolution of the blogging world, a shift solely to social media or a Little Mermaid type philosophy to “be where the people are,” however, there is the challenge of breaking through the algorithms that presents a serious obstacle to bloggers.
+This might seem to signal an evolution of the blogging world, a shift solely to social media or a Little Mermaid type philosophy to “be where the people are,” however, there is the challenge of breaking through the algorithms that presents a serious obstacle to bloggers who are looking to grow their audience.
+In fact, many are turning to a link building company to help them rate higher in Google rankings.

 We asked a few of our favorite bloggers to weigh in on the question, “Are blogs going away or here to stay?” and here’s what they shared with Mini.